 Scarring

-Damage caused by the tattoo needle or picking at the tattoo can produce scar tissue.
-Scarring can be permanent and may alter the appearance of the tattoo.
+Picking at the scabs that form over your tattoo is a big NO-NO. Scabs encourage the lower layers of your skin to heal first.
+When you pick at them, you tear the sensitive skin beneath the new ink which can produce scar tissue.
+Scarring can be permanent and alter the appearance of your tattoo.
 It is important to handle the tattooed area with care to avoid scarring.

-At Good Vibrations Ink, our staff’s extensive collective experience of over fifty years ensures the creation of top-notch tattoos.
+The artists at Good Vibrations Ink have a collective experience of over fifty years and have seen almost every type of ensures the creation of top-notch tattoos.
 Employing modern and traditional techniques, our artists prioritize a safe and clean environment for tattooing and piercing.
-With professional training and licensing, our dedicated artists strive for true expertise and skill in their craft.

 What do I need for tattoo aftercare?